Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 The initial Olympus ART filters were wild, and most M43 photographers rejected them.
 What we have today is something completely different.
 It's now possible to tweak some ART filters or target specific colors.
 The editing scope of both Raw and Jpeg files is endless in Workspace.
 Phase 3 made it possible to create complex and unique color profiles that will support almost any photography style...

 Olympus created an M43 digital camera solution that lets photographers enjoy unique photography styles.
-Workspace and the Advanced Raw Format are an integral part of this complete solution.
+Workspace and the Advanced Raw Format are integral to this complete solution.
 This includes a comprehensive lens offer and cameras like the older E-series (E-30, E-620, E-450) plus M43 cameras like the E-M1, E-M5 II/III, E-M1 II/III, the EM10 series, the Pen series, and the OM-1.

 Olympus E-M1 III with 75-300mm f4.8-6.7 II lens - ISO200, f6.1, 1/125 - Enhanced Raw, Partial Color ART filter, Adjust Color + Tonal Tweaks.